bkacjios/lua-mumble/README.md

 -- Resume playing the audio
 mumble.audiostream:play()

--- Pauses the audio AND resets playback from the beginning mumble.audiostream:stop()
+-- Pauses the audio AND resets playback to the beginning -- Will remove the stream from the mumble.client:getAudioStreams() table mumble.audiostream:stop()

 -- Will attempt to seek to a given position via sample numbers